-Roads will vary from beach trails and bike paths to frontage roads to city streets and green lanes, to sections of the Pacific Coast Bicycle Route (Highway 1).
+Roads will vary from class 1 bike paths, frontage roads, city streets and green lanes to a section of the Pacific Coast Bicycle Route on Highway 1.

 Will there be SAG support?

 Yes.
-Support vehicles will be available for all cyclists while on the road.
+Support vehicles are available for all cyclists while on the road.

 Will there be a mechanic on tour?

 Yes, a mechanic will be available for minor repairs on the road.
 For more complicated repairs, there are several bicycle shops located along our route.

 How many participants will there be?

 We will be supporting approximately 75 riders for 2020.

 Is there a waiting list if the tour is full?

 Yes.
 Wait-listed riders will be contacted on a first come, first serve basis in the event of any cancellations.